matfish2/vue-tables-2/readme.md

 # Templates

-Templates allows you to wrap your cells with vue-compiled HTML.
+Templates allow you to wrap your cells with vue-compiled HTML.
 Their syntax is similar to that of `render` functions, as it leverages the virtual DOM to bind the templates into the main table template.
 It is recommended to use JSX, which closely resembles HTML, to write the templates.

 E.g.: